 Sam worked in investment banking for 13 years at GS and CS.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments.
 He spends most of his time playing tennis and taking care of his family.

-Tax Rules For Buying A SUV Or Truck To Deduct As A Business Expense is a FS original post.
 Financial Samurai has been around since 2009 and is one of the largest independently-owned personal finance sites in the world.
 Always check with an accountant if you plan to make any big tax moves.
-You can sign up for my free weekly newsletter here.
+Join 65,000+ others and sign up for my free weekly newsletter here.
+I am the Wall Street Journal bestseller author of Buy This Not That.

 I just had a client ask me if he can purchase a $210,000 SUV and write off the entire amount since it is over the 6,000 lb rule.
 Given the amount of personal expenses I know he runs through the company, I feel trying to push this amount through would be a red flag with a tornado siren with it, a bad idea to try to do.
 Your thoughts?